What are traditional sunscreens doing to our planet?

 Environmental impact goes beyond the formula…

-Another important factor to consider when choosing an environmentally sound SPF is the brand’s overall carbon footprint- not just the formula itself.
+Another important factor to consider when choosing a natural SPF for face is the brand’s overall carbon footprint- not just the formula itself.

 Sukin became certified carbon neutral in 2008 in an effort to slow climate change and help the planet.
 This means that we offset each and every carbon emission that we, as a company, produce, by investing in projects that produce renewable energy- projects that reduce energy poverty, create clean energy and support local employment.
 In the last 10 years alone, Sukin have successfully offset over 45,000 tonnes of carbon.